-- 2b.
+2b.
 Means of Program Assessment & Criteria for Success: Exit survey will be conducted with graduating seniors.
-The survey will include questions asking the students' perception of their own achievement pertaining to the intended outcomes; each response will be in a scale of 0 to 4, and average of 3.0 points or better for the responses to the relevant questions will be considered satisfactory. - 2b.
-Summary of Assessment Data Collected: Students are not quite comfortable writing a short essay on a mathematical topic. - 2b.
-Use of Results to Improve Instructional Program: We will specify some courses as "Writing Intensive Courses" that specifically address students' writing, and we will reorganize the degree plans and move some of the writing intensive courses to earlier years in the degree plans so that the students' will have more time to develop their writing skills.
-We also recommend that each mathematics instructor incorporates some writing projects in the courses, and will create a database for such projects to facilitate exchange of ideas and information among instructors.
+The survey will include questions asking the students' perception of their own achievement pertaining to the intended outcomes; each response will be in a scale of 0 to 4, and average of 3.0 point or better for the responses to the relevant questions will be considered satisfactory.

+2b.
+Summary of Assessment Data Collected: Students are not quite comfortable writing a short essay on mathematical topics.

+2b.
+Use of Results to Improve Instructional Program: We will specify some courses as "Writing Intensive Courses" that specifically address students' writing, and we will reorganize the degree plans and move some of the writing intensive courses to earlier years of the degree plans so that students will have more time to develop their writing skills.
+We also recommend that each mathematics instructor incorporates some writing projects in the courses, and creates a database for such projects to facilitate exchange of ideas and information between instructors.